Rio Grande Hospital

 The hospital is a Level IV trauma center.

 History

 The hospital was established in 1996 by the Valley Citizens’ Foundation for Healthcare, Inc., a community non-profit organization, succeeding an earlier hospital organization that closed in 1993.

+70% of the patients served at Rio Grande Hospital are on Medicare and Medicaid.

+Recognition

+In 2024, the hospital earned a Performance Leadership award for excellence in quality and patient perspective.